GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

-**Mighty Slam**: When the mirkar successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
-If the check is a tie or success in any degree, the mirkar knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the mirkar's weight in stones divided by the foe's weight in stones.
+**Mighty Slam**: When the kangar successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
+If the check is a tie or success in any degree, the kangar knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the mirkar's weight in stones divided by the foe's weight in stones.
 If the mirkar had a critical success, the foe is also vulnerable while they are prone.

-**Menace**: As an action, anything which can perceive the mirkar must succeed a [Will] save with a DV equal to the mirkar's [Empy] score + [Will] bonus or be deathly afraid of it.
-A critical failure forces a creature to be stunned with fear for a number of rounds equal to the points of failure, causing them to be dazed and vulnerable during this time.
-The mirkar may use its reaction to impose disadvantage on the save of a creature it can perceive.
+**Menacing Blow**: When the kangar successfully attacks a creature, it may use its reaction force that creature to make a [Will] save with a DV equal to the points of success + the kangar's [Will] bonus and [Empy] bonus.
+On a failure, it is overcome with fear- the creature is dazed for a number of rounds equal to the points of failure.
+On a critical failure, it is also vulnerable during this time.

-**Vanishing into Trees**: When the mirkar's movement would allow it to enter the space of a tree if said tree were not itself an obstacle, *it passes through the tree and exits through another tree it perceived during the same round*.
-It must complete a full rest before doing so again.
+**Snow Diving**: If the kangar is completely covered in snow, to the point that no part of it is visible, *it may instantly tranpsort itself anywhere within 3 miles so long as it would still be covered in snow at its destination*.